 In this case, though, the solution was more absentmindedness than a researchable problem to solve.
 With all that was going on, I’d forgotten to pH balance my water, so Brian Marks at Aroma Grow Store promptly mailed me a Milwaukee pH pen tester.
 My tap water was running at about a pH level of 7.6-7.8.

 I didn’t water the plants until the pen arrived, and by then, it was almost time to transplant.
 Though I was afraid to shock the plants too much with transplanting, I thought it would be better to get them in fresh soil with new pH balanced water and hope they bounced back.
-I placed each one in a 20-gallon fabric pot inside my Gorilla tent, also sponsored from Aroma Grow Store.
+I placed each one in a five-gallon fabric pot inside my Gorilla tent, also sponsored from Aroma Grow Store.
 Here was how they looked the day of transplanting.

 Check back for News Joint Grow Journal 7 to see if my plants bounce back or if I spectacularly failed and let down people who trusted me.